Dorota Nieznalska ■ Jörg Herold ■ Katarina Pirak Sikku

 Curators of the exhibition: Iwona Dorota Bigos, Martin Schibli

-The exhibition on the 80th anniversary of the outbreak of the Second World War.
+The exhibition is organized to commemorate the 80th anniversary of the beginning of the Second World War.

 Dorota Nieznalska (PL) – Polish visual artist, graduate from the Faculty of Sculpture and Intermedia at the Academy of Fine Arts in Gdańsk.
 Lives and works in Gdańsk.
 She participated in more than a hundred group and individual exhibitions in Poland and abroad.
 Her works are part of public and private collections.
 In 2013 she obtained a PhD degree at the Faculty of Sculpture / Department of Intermedia at the Academy of Fine Arts in Gdansk.
 She creates sculptures, installations, photographs and videos.
 Her early work made use of religious symbols.
 She combined the question of the powerful catholic tradition in Poland with male domination in society.
 Furthermore, she addressed the subject of identity, sexuality and stereotypical roles of women and men.
 At present she is intrigued by social and political relations in the context of violence.
 Her research projects concern memory places, traces of memory/forgetting and history.

 Jörg Herold (DE) is one of the major German visual artists.
 He lives and works in Lepizig.
 He is interested in the mechanisms of storing and safeguarding memory, including the cultural one.
 In his research he investigates both scientific sources, and historical literature.
 In his films, installations, drawings and paintings he addresses imagined and real places of memory.
 He calls himself “documental archaeologist”.
 In 1991 and 1995 he participated in the Biennales in Sidney and Venice, while in 1997 he presented his works at documenta X. In 2003 he created an architectural project called Lichtspur aut Dateline for Berlin’s Bundestag.